 Truancy and Unexcused Absences Because of the positive impact school attendance makes towards a student's academic success, GPA has a zero tolerance policy on truancy and unexcused absences.
+Students who have excessive absences and tardies will be disciplined appropriately, including but not limited to Saturday detention.
 Should a student miss a period of school for an unexcused reason or is truant, the following will take place:

 - Each period of unverified absence will be reported to the teacher, who will assign the student a detention.
 The parent/guardian will be notified by phone.
-Unverified absences from any period will result in the teacher calling the parent and a consequence will be issued by the teacher. - 4 periods of absence = 1 full school day.
-After 4 periods of unverified absences the student will serve detention with the teacher, and the parent will be contacted by a school official. - 8 periods of absence = 2 full school days.
-After 8 periods of unverified absences the student will serve detention with the Office of Student Conduct and Safety, and will receive an official Attendance Intervention letter. - 6 periods of absence = 4 full school days.
+Unverified absences from any period will result in the teacher calling the parent and a consequence will be issued by the teacher. - After 4 periods of unverified absences the student will serve detention with the teacher, and the parent will be contacted by a school official. - 8 periods of absence = 2 full school days.
+After 8 periods of unverified absences the student will receive an official Attendance Intervention letter. - 16 periods of absence = 4 full school days.
 After 16 periods or unverified absences the student will be assigned Mandatory Saturday Detention, and both student and parent/guardian will be referred to (SART) Student Attendance Review Team.